Outsourcing vs. Outstaffing Models: What is the Difference?

 After compiling a discovery phase, we can select a team for you that will work under your supervision.
 ProCoders teams manage themselves, but you, as a client, still control the process: you have clear prescribed metrics for success, deadlines, and budget, so unlike classic outsourcing of software development, you have guarantees written in an official document.

-Outstaffing Example:
+Outstaffing Example

-Pros and Cons of Outsourcing
+Outsourcing Pros and Cons

 • Code quality is the vendor’s responsibility.
 Vendors should be responsible for quality assurance and ensuring the coding fits your project parameters.
 No daily management outputs are necessary from you at a client level.
 And that’s a big plus.